photo: Bachrach Photography

-Ralph Sorrentino is the Director of Percussion Studies at West Chester University, where he teaches applied percussion and directs the West Chester University Percussion Ensemble.
-Sorrentino also serves as Principal Percussionist with the Opera Philadelphia Orchestra and Section Percussionist with the Pennsylvania Ballet Orchestra.
+Ralph Sorrentino is the Director of Percussion Studies at West Chester University of Pennsylvania, where he teaches applied percussion and directs the West Chester University Percussion Ensemble.
+Sorrentino has served as Principal Percussionist of the Opera Philadelphia Orchestra since 2011, and as Section Percussionist with the Philadelphia Ballet Orchestra since 2008.
 Sorrentino’s work with Opera Philadelphia includes critically acclaimed performances at Philadelphia’s historic Academy of Music, the Kimmel Center for the Performing Arts, and Harlem’s world-famous Apollo Theater.
 Sorrentino was the principal percussionist for Opera Philadelphia’s April 2016 New York premiere performances of Charlie Parker’s YARDBIRD, which marked the first time that opera was performed on the Apollo Theater stage.

-Sorrentino also performs as a substitute percussionist with The Philadelphia Orchestra and the Chicago Symphony Orchestra, performing under the batons of many of the world’s great conductors (Riccardo Muti, Sir Simon Rattle, Yannick Nézet-Séguin, Kirill Petrenko, Jaap van Zweden, Esa-Pekka Salonen, and Michael Tilson Thomas) in some of the nation’s premier concert venues (Carnegie Hall, the Kennedy Center, Chicago’s Orchestra Hall at Symphony Center, the Kimmel Center for the Performing Arts, the Ravinia Festival, and the Bravo!
+Sorrentino has performed as a substitute percussionist with The Philadelphia Orchestra since 2002, and he has performed as a substitute percussionist with the Chicago Symphony Orchestra since 2011.
+With these two world-class orchestras, Sorrentino has performed under the batons of many of the world’s great conductors (Riccardo Muti, Sir Simon Rattle, Yannick Nézet-Séguin, Kirill Petrenko, Esa-Pekka Salonen, Michael Tilson Thomas, and Jaap van Zweden) in some of the nation’s premier concert venues (Carnegie Hall, the Kennedy Center, Chicago’s Orchestra Hall at Symphony Center, the Kimmel Center for the Performing Arts, the Ravinia Festival, and the Bravo!
 Vail Music Festival).
-Sorrentino has also performed with the Russian National Orchestra, the Chamber Orchestra of Philadelphia, the Philly Pops, and the Delaware, Harrisburg, and Bay Atlantic Symphonies.
-Sorrentino has performed for several international dignitaries, including HRH Prince Charles and Pope Francis.
+Sorrentino has also performed with the Russian National Orchestra, the Chamber Orchestra of Philadelphia, and the Philly Pops.
+Sorrentino has performed for several international dignitaries, including King Charles III (with The Philadelphia Orchestra) and Pope Francis (with the Philly Pops).

-Sorrentino joined West Chester University’s percussion faculty in August 2004, and he has presented clinics and masterclasses at a number of universities.
-Sorrentino’s undergraduate percussion students have been admitted to a variety of prestigious graduate schools, and his high school percussion students have been admitted to top conservatories and universities.
+Sorrentino joined West Chester University’s percussion faculty in August 2004, and he has presented clinics and masterclasses at numerous universities throughout the United States.
+Sorrentino’s undergraduate and graduate percussion students have been admitted to a variety of prestigious graduate schools, and his high school percussion students have been admitted to top conservatories and universities.

-Sorrentino proudly endorses Pearl Drums, Adams Musical Instruments, SABIAN cymbals, and Innovative Percussion.
+Sorrentino is an artist endorser for Pearl Drums and Adams Musical Instruments, SABIAN cymbals, and Innovative Percussion.

 Albums